Top-rated local movers that handle Buffalo to Atlanta moves

 - Atlanta is considered to be less safe than Buffalo with a score of 35.77 vs Buffalo’s 53.55.

-- Air quality in Atlanta is moderate, and in Buffalo it's moderate.
+- Air quality in Atlanta is Moderate, and in Buffalo it’s Moderate.

 - State licensing: Moving companies in Georgia are regulated by the the Georgia Department of Public Safety (GDPS).
 Regulations include insurance requirements and the handling of consumer complaints.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a Georgia moving license through the state's public utilities commission.
+- State regulator: You can verify a Georgia moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
-However, it provides minimal coverage, with the mover's responsibility limited to 60 cents per pound per article.
+However, it provides minimal coverage, with the mover’s responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.